giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 ## High availability and resilience

+As of release v{{% first_aws_ha_masters_version %}} on AWS, [multiple master nodes](/basics/ha-masters/) with one etcd cluster member each are active by default on AWS.

-As mentioned above your clusters have a single running master.
+On other providers and in AWS releases before, your clusters have a single running master.
 However, the clusters are set up in a way that they keep running even if the master is unavailable for a while (e.g. due to planned upgrades, failure, etc.).
 The only slight degradation you might notice is that while the master is down, you cannot change the state of your pods and other resources.
 As soon as the master is up again, you regain full control.

 Furthermore, Kubernetes takes care of syncing your cluster with your desired state, so even when a node goes down (e.g. due to planned upgrades, failure, etc.), pods will get restarted/rescheduled if they are not running once it comes up again.
 If the node was away due to a network partition, the pods might still be running.
 In that case the scheduler might have added more pods to other nodes while the node was away so it will remove some pods to be consistent with your desired number of replicas.